majek/idea/site/033-bpf/main.md

 -------------

-This article was originally published at the CloudFlare blog:
+This article was originally published on the CloudFlare blog:

  * [http://blog.cloudflare.com/bpf-the-forgotten-bytecode](http://blog.cloudflare.com/bpf-the-forgotten-bytecode)